onkar2701/docker_project_joomla/README.md

 Image :

+           Specify the image we want to use.

+Restart :

+            By chance any of the container stops, docker-compose will restart it again.

+Volumes :

+            All our data will be permanent if we mount a volume to the folders where NextCloud and MySQL stores data.
+The data will remain permanent if any of the container terminates.
+For that you have to create volumes first.

+Depends_on :

+             NextCloud uses database server.
+We have to specify which database container it should depend on.

+Ports :

+              To expose our container to outside world by using PAT.

 # Running Joomla WebApp:
 Open the browser and type localhost:80 or localhost in the address bar and you will be able to see your Joomla WebApp.
 Note: If you want to use any other port then you have to mention it in your docker-compose file.